-With the beginning of 2019 coming up, here is a quick list of financial and tax to-dos you should address before 2018 ends:
+With the beginning of the new year coming up, here is a quick list of financial and tax to-dos you should address before this year ends:

 Check your FSA balance.
 If you have a Flexible Spending Account (FSA) for health care expenses, you need to incur qualifying expenses by December 31 to use up these funds, or you will possibly lose them.
 (Some plans give you a 2½-month grace period to incur qualifying expenses or permit you to roll over up to $500 to the following year.)
 Use expiring FSA funds to pay for dental work, eyeglasses or eligible medications or health products.

 Max out tax-advantaged savings.
-Reduce your 2018 income by contributing to Health Savings Accounts, employer-sponsored retirement plans or traditional IRAs to the extent you’re eligible.
-(Certain vehicles, including traditional and SEP IRAs, permit you to deduct contributions on your 2018 return if they’re made by April 15, 2019.)
+Reduce your current year income by contributing to Health Savings Accounts, employer-sponsored retirement plans or traditional IRAs to the extent you’re eligible.
+(Certain vehicles, including traditional and SEP IRAs, permit you to deduct contributions on your current year tax return if they’re made by April 15.)

 Take RMDs.
 Before the end of the year, you usually need to take required minimum distributions (RMDs) from IRAs or qualified employer-sponsored retirement plans to avoid a 50% penalty if you have reached age 70½.
 If you have turned 70½ this year, you have until April 1, 2019, to take your first RMD.
 However, consider if you defer your first distribution, you will have to take two next year.

 Consider a QCD.
 If you are 70½ or older and charitably inclined, a qualified charitable distribution (QCD) permits you to move up to $100,000 tax-free directly from your IRA to a qualified charity and to apply the amount toward your RMD.
 Doing this is a big advantage if you would not otherwise qualify for a charitable deduction (because you don’t itemize, for example).